Luigibei/Pokedex/README.md

 Projeto de estudo, html + css + js

-créditos ao manual do dev e ao projeto PokéAPI.
+credits to manual do dev and PokéAPI project.